UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section III/IIIC-SettingSearchBrowseDefaults.md

+# Section III Part C: Setting Defaults for the SUI's Search and Browse Results Lists

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 - The SUI now allows users to determine various aspects of the program's look, feel, and behavior.
 These include (but are not limited to):
   - Whether or not suppressed records are displayed